Clenching and Grinding Your Teeth in Baulkham Hills

-Winston Hills dentist Dr Martina Lavery feels that grinding and clenching causes more damage than decay and gum disease in the mouth.
+Baulkham Hills dentist Dr Martina Lavery feels that grinding and clenching causes more damage than decay and gum disease in the mouth.

 Often, you may not realise that you are clenching or grinding your teeth.
 Dr Martina will evaluate your mouth and jaw for common symptoms, such as:

 - Wear patterns on teeth

 - Sensitive teeth and fractured enamel at the gumline

 Grinders literally give their jaw muscles a ‘gym workout’, mostly during sleep.
 The muscles of the face and jaw are powerful and result in your teeth being exposed to excessive force over extended periods of time, which age them dramatically compared to non-grinders.